azdavis/azdavis.net/posts/define-pl-01-en.md

 For one, a mathematical specification is completely unambiguous.
-This contrasts with specifications written in human languages, which can be [ambiguous][oxford-comma] and [hard to understand][legalese].
-For instance: in that last sentence, what is the thing that I am saying "can be ambiguous and hard to understand"?
-Is it "specifications" or "human languages"?
+This contrasts with specifications written in human languages, which can be [ambiguous][c-undefined].
+For instance: in that last sentence, what is the thing that I am saying can be ambiguous?
+Is it specifications or human languages?

 Furthermore, using formal methods allows us to state and prove theorems about the specification.
 This gives us a high degree of confidence that our